 Moving a VM to a different availability zone

-When creating a VM, you can choose the Yandex Cloud availability zone where it will be located.
+When creating a VM, you can select a Yandex Cloud availability zone to place it in.

 You can move an existing VM to a different availability zone using a special command in the management console